anthonyrussano/naturalscholar.com/docs/contact.md

 # Contact

-Please send any questions or comments to the following email address:
+Please send any questions or comments to

 anthony@naturalscholar.com

 ## Donate via Bitcoin

-Help cover the expenses of running and maintaining this FREE site.
+Help cover the expenses of running and maintaining this FREE site.<br>
+Consider donating some BTC.

 #### BTC Address: